A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Introduction

 Once the interface is properly captured, the boundary conditions associated with the interaction between the solid and fluid domains need to be imposed.
 The irregularity of the solid geometry imposes additional difficulties for Cartesian grids.
 Various Cartesian grid-based algorithms have been suggested for reactive type boundary conditions, including embedded boundary method (EBM) \cite{trebotich2015adaptive, trebotich2014high} and immersed boundary methods (IBM) \cite{yousefzadeh2019high, luo2016ghost}.
 Immersed boundary methods are powerful tools to capture boundary condition effects with Cartesian grids.
 They are based on modifying the discretization of governing equations for the grids near the interface to mimic the effect of the boundary conditions.
 Although few IBM formulations exist that involve moving interfaces, they do not have a general framework to capture the evolution of rigid boundaries as controlled by reactions (instead they may have a prescribed interfacial velocity).
 On the other hand, existing methods that have used LS for reactive transport problems have not taken advantage of an immersed boundary formulation to implement high order accuracy boundary conditions implicitly.
 For example, \cite{li2010three} used a first order interpolation to implement boundary conditions which is explicit in nature.

-In this work we propose a framework that couples IBM and LS to model reactive transport in complex topologies with moving interfaces; we also propose a novel propagation formula for the interface velocity.
-The IBM formulation is based on the high-order method developed by Yousefzadeh and Battiato \cite{yousefzadeh2019high, yousefzadeh2020numerical}.
-The interface velocity propagation scheme of Li \emph{et al.} \cite{li2008level} is improved and extended to ensure a consistent minimum second order of accuracy throughout the numerical framework.
+In this work we propose a framework that couples IBM and LS to model reactive transport in complex topologies with moving interfaces on a Cartesian grid; we also propose a novel propagation formula for the interface velocity.
+The IBM formulation is based on the high-order method developed by Yousefzadeh and Battiato~\cite{yousefzadeh2019high, yousefzadeh2020numerical} that is capable of solving Dirichlet, Neumann and Robin boundary conditions.
+The interface velocity propagation scheme of Li \emph{et al.}~\cite{li2008level} is improved and extended to ensure a consistent minimum second order of accuracy in space throughout the numerical framework.

 The paper is organized as follows.
 In Section \ref{Sec:Problem_form}, we present the governing equations.
 The details of the numerical implementation of the proposed algorithm are presented in Section \ref{sec:numeric_method}.
 In Section \ref{sec:results}, we apply the proposed method to model, first, the dissolution of a calcite grain exposed to acid injection and, second, the diffusion-limited dendritic growth of a solid nucleus in an over-saturated solute.
 We conclude in Section \ref{sec:conclusions} with a summary of our work and main results.